Our Season of Creation

 Rene Guenon, The Crisis of the Modern World, pp. 37,38

 We have seen that certain kinds of thinking can motivate people to pursue any agenda their leaders tell them to pursue.
-When Donald Trump told his followers that they have to fight or they won’t have a country any more, many of them fought and many of them went to jail.
+When Donald Trump told his followers that they have to fight or they won’t have a country any more, many fought and many went to jail.

 As if reaching for ultimate shock value, Donald Trump’s campaign recently referenced Nazi Germany.
 The campaign’s claim to be pursuing a ‘Unified Reich‘ seems almost cartoonish if you ignore the sheer cheek of it all.